martinwrudolf/mapmind/README.md

 1. FR#1 - Request.Registration:
  - Navigate to https://mapmind.herokuapp.com/
  - Click on `Don't have an account?`.
  - Enter a unique username, valid and unique email (will be needed for password resetting later), and a strong password.
-Click Submit.
+Click `Submit`.
 2. FR#3 - Request.Log-in:
  - Enter the username and password that you used in Step 1.
  - Click `login`